eshen1/MusicPalace/docs/software-design.md

 ### 5.3.3	Database
   - 5.2.3.1 The database will have a table containing data about each playlist
+    - 5.2.3.1.1 The database will have a table containing data about each song
+    - 5.2.3.1.2 The database will have a table containing data about each album
+    - 5.2.3.1.3 The database will have a table containing data about each genre
   - 5.2.3.2 The database will contain data about the owner of each account
-  - 5.2.3.3 The database will contain data about the songs in each playlist
-  - 5.2.3.4 The database will have a table containing info about each user
+  - 5.2.3.3 The database will have a table containing info about each user

 ## 5.3	Performance Requirements
   - 5.3.1 User registration should be less than 3 minutes.
 Once the user registers